This is our Puppy Development Schedule which is free to use and share.

 Confidence building is now possible too.

-When I breed a litter of puppies, these puppies are given extensive environmental exposure to light, dark, weather, sound, noise, strangers, friends, dogs, horses, crowds, traffic, car travel – pretty much everything I can think of.
-We start leaving our breeding facility at around 5 weeks with puppies to run environmental exposure.
+When we breed a litter of puppies, they are given extensive environmental exposure to light, dark, weather, sound, noise, strangers, friends, dogs, horses, crowds, traffic, car travel – pretty much everything we can think of.
+We start taking our pups out of our breeding facility at around 5 weeks to continue environmental exposure.

-Of course this is a specially designed system I have so I am not just exposing pups to stimulus and making them fearful.
+Of course this is a specially designed system we have so we are not just exposing pups to stimulus and making them fearful.

 When you pick your pup up from a breeder, I recommend that you start taking your pup out into public places right from 8 weeks (or before).

-Yes I know that some vets will advise you that you should wait until your pup has had its second set of vaccinations, but if you wait until 16 weeks before starting your social exposure your puppy may very well be in a fear period, in which he or she would likely only learn to be fearful.
+We understand that some vets will advise puppy owners to wait until your pup has had its second set of vaccinations, however, if you wait until 16 weeks before starting your social exposure your puppy may very well be in a fear period, in which he or she would likely only learn to be fearful.

-Is there a risk of disease? of course there is, but I feel in my program I manage that risk and I also reduce and almost eliminate the risk of my puppy becoming socially dysfunctional.
+Is there a risk of disease?
+Yes there is, however we believe it is more important to manage that risk whilst also significantly reducing the risk of pups becoming socially dysfunctional.

-When I see my puppy start to show hesitation or fear towards things that he or she was stable with last week, I consider that my puppy is in his or her fear period and I will not then expose my puppy to anything new.
+When we see puppies start to show hesitation or fear towards things that he or she was stable with last week, we consider that the puppy is in his or her fear period and we will not then expose my puppy to anything new.
 In this period, we don’t allow children to carry or pick up puppies, nor play with them without close supervision.